JieyuWu/ToyotaMod/Volkswagen.md

 <p>

 These vehicles are confirmed supported by the community Volkswagen port, because they have been tested on at least one representative car in the wild.
 Both automatic and manual transmissions are supported.
 The vehicle must have ACC (radar-based cruise control).
-For vehicles without factory Lane Assist, a custom harness will be required to use modern Comma Two hardware, and a diagnostic tool will be needed to make minor coding changes to the steering rack in order for OP to steer, and coding changes to the instrument cluster will be needed to receive feedback and status information.
+For vehicles without factory Lane Assist, a custom harness (Dream Harness - integrates at J533) will be required to use modern Comma Two hardware, and a diagnostic tool (VCDS/OBD11/etc.) will be needed to make minor coding changes to the steering rack in order for OP to steer, and coding changes to the instrument cluster will be needed to receive feedback and status information.
 - 2012-2019 Mk3 Audi A3 (tested variants only) [Wiki]
 	- A3
 	- A3 e-tron